 , cardholders have been protected from rate increases on their

-existing balance, with a few exceptions.
-One of law's exceptions:
+existing balances, with a few exceptions.
+One of law's exceptions

 agreements.
 Variable rate cards take the prime as a benchmark and